 Register before Election Day

 If you register before Election Day using an outdoor location as your residence, your voter record will be marked 'challenged' because the county could not confirm a specific street address.
 You will still be able to vote, but at the polling place on Election Day you will be asked to swear under oath that you are living at that location.
+In order to better ensure your registration remains active through Election Day, it is best to register within two months of that date.

 Register on Election Day